-You will be discharged the day after the trial electrodes have been inserted.
-You will be asked not to shower during your 7 -10 day trial.
+You will be asked not to shower during your 7 - 10 day trial.

 It is very important to keep the site of the lead insertion clean and dry to avoid infection.

 Normal activities may resume as soon as possible.
 You will be asked to maintain a reasonable degree of activity to accurately test the device.